mll/clojure-rt/README.md

 to the backend for execution.
 The protobuf files will probably be transferred between frontend and backend as in-memory data structures at this stage, as both parts of the compiler would reside inside the same process.

-## License

-clojure-rt is being distributed on GPLv2 license.
-See LICENSE.md for details.

-Copyright © 022-2023 Marek Lipert

-# Static / dynamic dispatch algorithm explanation description
+## Static / dynamic dispatch algorithm explanation description
-## Notation
+### Notation

 Dynamic dispatch:

-1. Wszystkie argumenty sa znane na poziomie kompilacji - wywolujemy bezposrednio funkcje, sygnatura jest w nazwie.
-Sygnatura:
+1. All arguments are known at the compilation level - we call functions directly, signature is included in function name.

+Signature explanation:

 Z - boolean, unpacked
 C - uft8 char (uint32_t), unpacked